OVERVIEW OF ALL ACTIVITIES

 Leaders: Wil Christenson, marine biologist, naturalist and David McLean, biologist, refuge bird surveyor

-Location: Meet at Garris Landing by 7:00 for Check in before Ferry Departure at 7:30; GPS Address: 390 Bulls Island Road, Awendaw 29429
+Location: Meet at Garris Landing by 7:00 for Check in before Ferry Departure at 7:30; GPS Address: 390 Bulls Island Road Awendaw 29429

+Trip Sponsor: Coastal Expeditions.
 Call 843.881.4582 to Register.
 Credit Card required to reserve seat

-Butterfly/Dragonfly/Plant Walk
+Butterfly/Dragonfly/Plant Walk Max: 20

-10:30 – 1:30 pm
+10:30 – 1:30 pm Register Upon Center Arrival

 Natural History (M) It’s the perfect time of the year to search out those “flowers in flight” aka butterflies that brilliantly grace our natural landscapes, pollinating plants as they feed and rest.
 Search for the monarchs, swallowtails – spicebush, tiger and black swallowtails, gray hairsteaks and the American Lady.
 Nature enthusiasts will also be on the lookout for caterpillars, as well as dragonflies and other insects while identifying monarch nectar plants and birds along the way.